Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Task-based parallelism for MRA-splitting applications

-($a_{i,j}$ and $b_i$ being the coefficients of the formula).
-One must remark that in a naive implementation of the second method, we would compute linear combinations of (large) vectors (from $1$ to $4$ vectors).
-Let us recall that the \emph{arithmetic intensity} of an algorithm is the ratio of total floating-point operations to total data movement (bytes).
-Achieving a high arithmetic intensity is a key for obtaining high FLOP/s efficiency (see \cite{arithI}).
-For linear combinations of large vectors of \textsl{double}, this intensity is very low (less than $1/4$).
-Here, the arithmetic intensity can be improved using the well known fact \cite{MR1227985} that an explicit Runge--Kutta formula applied to a linear problem $dy/dt=Ay$ is given by $x_{n+1}= P(\Delta t A) x_n$ where $P$ is a polynomial whose coefficients depends of the $a_{i,j}$ and $k_i$ Runge--Kutta coefficients.
-An implementation based on Horner formula avoids expensive linear combinations (note that $P$ has complex roots, thus an evaluation based on a factorization of $P$ is not feasible).
-The spectral radius $R_A$ of $A$ is estimated using the Gershgorin theorem; $R_A$ is used to determine the number $s$ of stages of the method.
+Computing linear combinations of large vectors of \texttt{double} type, as in (\ref{eq:RKscheme}), is characterized by a rather low \emph{arithmetic intensity}\footnote{The arithmetic intensity is a measure of floating-point operations (FLOPs) performed by a given code (or code section) relative to the amount of memory accesses (Bytes) that are required to support those operations.}, less than $1/4$, because of the multiple memory accesses associated with reading and writing temporary arrays in memory.
+Nevertheless, achieving a high arithmetic intensity is fundamental to obtain a high FLOP/s efficiency (see, \emph{e.g.}, \cite{arithI}).
+In our implementation, the arithmetic intensity is largely improved by exploiting the fact that an explicit Runge-Kutta scheme applied to a linear problem $dy/dt=Ay$ is given by $y_{n+1}= \pi(\delta t A) y_n$, where $\pi$ is a polynomial whose coefficients are a function of the $a_{i,j}$'s and $k_i$'s coefficients \cite{MR1227985}, which are known and precomputed.
+In this way, we use the Horner's method to compute the four-stage Runge-Kutta formula, thus reducing considerably the aforementioned memory traffic.
+Notice that a factorization of $\pi$ is not feasible because this polynomial has complex roots.
+Finally, the spectral radius $\rho(A)$ of $A$, used to determine the number of stages of the method, is estimated using the Gershgorin circle theorem.